 - Stairway and Ramp Accidents

-- Inadequate and Negligent Security
+- Crime Due To Inadequate or Negligent Security

 - Crimes at Apartments, Hotels, and Motels

-- Accidents due to Defective Staircases
+- Accidents on Property due to Defective Staircases and Stairwells

 - Use of Dangerous or Hazardous Materials